analogdevicesinc/ai8x-training/README.md

 #### Alternative Quantization Approaches

-Post-training quantization can be improved using more sophisticated methods.
+If Quantization-aware training is not desired, post-training quantization can be improved using more sophisticated methods.
 For example, see https://github.com/pytorch/glow/blob/master/docs/Quantization.md, https://github.com/ARM-software/ML-examples/tree/master/cmsisnn-cifar10, https://github.com/ARM-software/ML-KWS-for-MCU/blob/master/Deployment/Quant_guide.md, or Distiller’s approach (installed with this software).

 Further, a quantized network can be refined using post-quantization training (see Distiller).

-The software also includes an `AI84RangeLinear.py` training quantizer that plugs into the Distiller framework for quantization-aware training.
-However, it needs work as its performance is not good enough yet and the Distiller source needs to be patched to enable it (add `from range_linear_ai84 import QuantAwareTrainRangeLinearQuantizerAI84` to `distiller/config.py` and remove `False and` from `if False and args.ai84` in `train.py`).

-Note that MAX78000/MAX78002 does have a configurable per-layer output shift.
-The addition of this shift value allows easier quantization, since fractional bits can be used if weights do not span the full 8-bit range (many quantization approaches require a weight scale or output shift).

 In all cases, ensure that the quantizer writes out a checkpoint file that the Network Loader can read.